elearning-x/certificat-ia/Part_2/2.11/Correction.md

     tokens = text.split()
     return tokens

-# Or we might want to use an already-implemented tool.
-The NLTK package has a lot of very useful text processing tools, among them various tokenizers
-# Careful, NLTK was the first well-documented NLP package, but it might be outdated for some uses.
-Check the documentation !
-from nltk.tokenize import word_tokenize

 corpus_raw = "I walked down down the boulevard.
 I walked down the avenue.
 I ran down the boulevard.
 I walk down the city.
-I walk down the the avenue." print(clean_and_tokenize(corpus_raw)) print(word_tokenize(corpus_raw))
+I walk down the the avenue." print(clean_and_tokenize(corpus_raw))
 ```

 The next function takes as input a list of documents (each in the form of a string) and returns, as in the example using ``CountVectorizer``: